deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_5_0.png)

-> 🔼 Figure 3 illustrates the bi-directional point tracking method used in Framer's 'autopilot' mode to estimate point trajectories for video frame interpolation.
+> 🔼 Figure 3 illustrates the bi-directional point tracking method used in Framer's 'autopilot' mode for estimating point trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Point trajectory estimation.
 The point trajectory is initialized by interpolating the coordinates of matched keypoints.
 In each de-noising step, we perform point tracking by finding the nearest neighbor of keypoints in the start and end frames, respectively.
 Lastly, We check the bi-directional tracking consistency before updating the point coordinate.